List of Downton Abbey characters: Anthony Foyle, Viscount Gillingham

 Tony later calls off his engagement to Mabel, because of his interest in Mary.
 She begins to feel he is a sensible match for her.
 He convinces her to go away with him to a hotel in Liverpool to be lovers, and she agrees, wanting to be sure he is the right man for her.
 After spending the weekend together, he talks of their engagement, but she realises he is not the man for her.
 She says they do not have enough in common, and Violet later says it is because Tony was not clever enough for her.
 She calls it off with him but he becomes angry and refuses to break it off with her.
-Mabel Lane-Fox returns and begins pursuing him again, but he is still convinced that it would be dishonorable not to marry Mary after their affair.
+Mabel Lane Fox returns and begins pursuing him again, but he is still convinced that it would be dishonorable not to marry Mary after their sexual affair.
 Charles Blake stages a scene where Mabel and Tony come across Charles and Mary supposedly in a passionate kiss, and finally, Tony gives up on Mary and decides to marry Mabel.

+Gillingham is referred to in later episodes, as Mary was briefly blackmailed for having an extramarital affair with him.
+Septimus Spratt, the Dowager Countess' butler, saw her leaving a hotel with Tony while attending his niece's wedding in Liverpool and reported it to Violet, who quickly controlled the situation by lying to him that Tony and Mary had gone there to attend a conference of landed gentry from Northern England.
+Later, Rita Beven (played by Nichola Burley), a frontdesk receptionist and chambermaid at that very hotel, approaches Downton with a page of the reception book, blackmailing Mary for £1000.
+When Mary refused to pay on two occasions, Beven approached Robert, who slyly obtained her signed confession to blackmailing and paid her only £50 on the condition that if she revealed Mary's sexual liaison to the press, the Crawleys would report her to the police for blackmail.

+Terence Sampson

+Terence Sampson (played by Patrick Kennedy) was an acquaintance of Robert from a gentlemen's club in London, who appears in the 4th series.
+A skilled card sharp, he cheated Robert and Lord Gillingham in a house party game, until he met his match in Michael Gregson.
+Sampson then accompanies Rosamund to Rose's debutant ball.
+While chatting with Rose, Freda Dudley Ward and Madeline Allsopp, he steals an intimate letter from her handbag, written to Ward by Prince Edward.
+Robert fears that Sampson intends to either blackmail Ward or sell the letter to the American press.
+He invites Sampson to a game, alongside Tom Branson, Lord Gillingham, Lord Aysgarth and Harold Levinson, thereby creating a distraction which allows Rose, Mary and Charles Blake to unsuccessfully search Sampson's apartment in London, using a forged letter procured by John Bates.
+Bates obtains the letter from the upper breast pocket of Sampson's overcoat and hands it over to Robert.